base/base/docs/specs/governance/governor.md

 ## Modules

-Additionally, from proposal types, the `Governor` contract allows to use modules as part of the proposal logic.
+Additionally, from proposal types, the `Governor` contract allows to use modules as part of the proposal lifecycle.
 Modules are external contract that override the default proposing and voting logic of the `Governor` contract, and can be used to implement custom voting mechanisms.
 The common modules are: